rupture6/terasploit-framework/documentation/modules/requests_handler.md

 ### Config Keys
 - method - the http request method
 - url - the url of the request
-- params - parameter values
+- params - A dictionary, list of tuples or bytes to send as a query string.
 - data - A dictionary, list of tuples, bytes or a file object to send to the specified url.
 - headers - A dictionary of HTTP headers to send to the specified url.
 - cookies - A dictionary of cookies to send to the specified url.